Kiuwan logo

 3. A large attack surface

 Using multiple third-party applications makes a company vulnerable to attack, even after streamlining tool usage.
-The threat landscape is becoming more sophisticated every day—a single error in open-source code or a third-party application vulnerability could leave an open attack vector for a threat actor, and lead to a breach.
+The threat landscape is becoming increasingly sophisticated every day—a single error in open-source code or a vulnerability in a third-party application could leave an open attack vector for a threat actor, potentially leading to a breach.

 Solution: Implement application security software

-Organizations should implement proper database security principles and make application security (AppSec) tools part of their everyday processes to minimize their attack surface.
+Organizations should implement proper database security principles and incorporate application security (AppSec) tools into their everyday processes to minimize their attack surface.
 Companies can use the following key tools to improve their application security:

 You should select AppSec tools that can ensure the following: